 UPDATE: We invite Executive Directors from grantee organizations to name your organization’s contributions to the accomplishments of the SABHC initiative and the impact they have had on Santa Ana through a survey sent out Monday, August 6th.
 This survey has been developed by Jackie Tran, our Learning and Evaluation consultant, and will inform the funder landscape research for funding post 2020.
 We ask for organizations to complete the survey by August 24th, and Jackie and Deborah will follow up with you in person through 1-1’s towards the end of August/ beginning of September.
 If you did not receive a survey please contact Jackie at firstname.lastname@example.org.

 Deborah Phares will be conducting interviews and research into potential sources of funding for collaborative work post 2020.
 Her work will include a directory of movement funders, case studies, recommendations, funding trends, and strategic conversations around fund development beyond 2020 and will begin in August.

 UPDATE: Foundations 101 Resident Training:

-We will host a training for residents as part of the Funder Landscape Analysis, on Saturday, September 8th 10am-12pm, Location TBD, on understanding foundations, the granting process, and the relationship between community and funder interests.
+We will host a training for residents as part of the Funder Landscape Analysis.
+Date and Location TBD, on understanding foundations, the granting process, and the relationship between community and funder interests.
 Please share this information with residents of your workgroups and organizations.